Man sentenced to life in prison in 2015 murder of ex-girlfriend in Franklinton

 FRANKLINTON, N.C.
 (WTVD) --A Zebulon man will spend the rest of his life in jail for the shooting death of his ex-girlfriend in 2015.

-The victim's family tells ABC11 a jury found Garry Yarborough guilty on all counts in the murder and kidnapping of Tracy Williams.
+The victim's family told ABC11 that a jury found Garry A. Yarborough guilty on all counts in the murder and kidnapping of Tracy Williams.

+The jury deliberated for about three hours before returning the guilty verdicts, District Attorney Mike Waters said Friday.

-Williams was killed in 2015 near a Food Lion on U.S. 1 in Franklinton.
+Williams was killed July 26, 2015, in a Food Lion parking lot on U.S. 1 in Franklinton.

 RELATED: